Did You Slip and Fall At a Store?

 Why Hire Us?

-If you have been injured in a slip and fall at a store or other commercial property, you may be entitled to compensation for your medical bills, lost income and pain and suffering, among other losses.
-Slip and fall cases are challenging because the store’s insurance companies are very knowledgeable in handling these cases and will attempt to show that the slip and fall was not the store’s fault.
-However, an experienced Rhode Island slip and fall lawyer could help you hold the store responsible and seek compensation.
-Our firm charges no fee unless you win an award or settlement.
+If you have been injured in a slip and fall at a store or other commercial property, you may be entitled to compensation for your medical bills, lost income, pain and suffering, and other losses.
+Slip and fall cases are challenging because the store’s insurance companies are very knowledgeable when handling these cases and will attempt to show that the slip and fall was not the store’s fault.
+However, an experienced Rhode Island Slip and Fall lawyers could help you hold the store responsible and seek adequate compensation.
+Our firm charges no fee unless you receive an award or settlement.
 For a free (no obligation) case evaluation, call our toll free number at 1-800-992-6878 or fill out a contact form online.